codemanki/cloudscraper/README.md

   ```
 Please refer to the requester's documentation for further instructions.

+## Sucuri
+Cloudscraper can also identify and automatically bypass [Sucuri WAF](https://sucuri.net/website-firewall/).
+No actions are required.

 ## ReCAPTCHA
 Cloudscraper may help you with the reCAPTCHA page.
 Take a look at [this example](docs/examples/solve-recaptcha.js) and an [example using promises](docs/examples/solve-recaptcha-v2.js).